GOBIKHRISHNA/GOBIKHRISHNA/README.md

 - 👋 Hi, I’m GOBIKHRISHNA
-- 🌱 I’m currently learning VLSI DESIGN AND MATLAB
+- 🌱 I am a B.Tech ECE Engineer with expertise in designing, developing, and testing embedded systems
-- 💞️ I’m looking to collaborate on ECE-relatable projects
+- 📫 How to reach me gobikhris23@gmail.com

-- 📫 How to reach me.gm9561@srmist.edu.in
+- 📞 +91-6383294326

 <!---
 GOBIKHRISHNA/GOBIKHRISHNA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.